Niall FitzGerald (Gaelic footballer)

 Niall FitzGerald (1931 - 20 December 2012) was an Irish Gaelic footballer who played as a centre-forward for the Cork senior team.

 FitzGerald joined the team during the 1950 championship and was a regular member of the starting fifteen until his retirement following the completion of the 1966 championship.
-During that time he won one National Football League medal and three Munster medals.
-FitzGerald was an All-Ireland runner-up on two occasions.
+During that time he won one National Football League medal and three Munster SFC medals.
+FitzGerald was an All-Ireland SFC runner-up on two occasions.

-FitzGerald also enjoyed a lengthy club career with Collins and Macroom, winning two county club championship medals.
+FitzGerald also had a lengthy club career with Collins and Macroom, winning two county club championship medals.